Scenario modelling can guide epidemic response measures by helping to establish general principles around the potential effects of interventions, or

 In this simple example we show how this need not always be the case, and that counter-intuitively, implementing more interventions can lead to a larger epidemic final size than implementing fewer interventions.

-This phenomenon depends on the baseline transmission rate of the infection, so we select a relatively low \(R\) of 1.30 (corresponding to pandemic influenza), and a higher \(R\) of 1.58 from the \(R\) estimation step at the start of the vignette.
+This phenomenon depends on the baseline transmission rate of the infection, so we select a relatively low \(R\) of 1.30 (corresponding to pandemic influenza), and a higher \(R\) of 1.6 to illustrate the point.

 Code